ddmitv/dig-or-die-mods/plugins/settable-seed/README.md

-# Settable Seed (WIP)
+# Settable Seed

 Adds functionality for creating a new world with specified seed.

 > [!IMPORTANT]
-> Currently, for some reason doesn't work.
+> Some parts of the world generation are not deterministic.
+Only world generation is preserved (and maybe some other things).
+> See [World Generation Determinism](#world-generation-determinism) for more info.

 In the menu of world creation settings will add a new field of the world seed. \
-If the value for the input field is omitted, will generate a random seed.
+If the value for the input field is omitted, the random seed is selected.

 ## Implementation Info